 According to some research, patients with prostate cancer eliminate 3 times more zinc than the average person.
 Thus, detecting zinc excretion can be very helpful in screening prostate cancer.

 More research is still needed to evaluate the zinc/creatinine ratio to screen prostate cancer.
 However, even if there are many unanswered questions, this only highlights the importance of zinc for prostate health (9).

 Other authors have also considered zinc as an alternative preventive factor for prostate cancer.
 According to their studies, zinc has a protective effect that prevents the progression of cancer.
 However, the results are not homogeneous.

 We should also note that zinc levels in the blood do not reflect prostate tissue concentration.

 We can have normal levels of zinc in the blood and low levels in the prostate.
 In this regard, zinc behaves similarly to testosterone and other hormones.
 Thus, the chemoprevention mechanism of zinc is still elusive for modern science.
 But there it is, and it is a dietary factor we can use for prostate health, thyroid health, and much more (10).

 Foods high in Zinc

-We can recommend many zinc-rich foods that shrink the prostate gland.
+We can recommend many zinc-rich foods for shrinking the prostate gland.
 For example:

 - Wheat germ: It’s found in whole-wheat grains and foods.
 Therefore, if you want to know how to avoid prostate problems, avoid processed foods and white bread.
 They take out the wheat germ and have lower zinc levels.